Formation and evolution of the Solar System: Presolar nebula

-The nebular hypothesis says that the Solar System formed from the gravitational collapse of a fragment of a giant molecular cloud, most likely at the edge of a Wolf-Rayet bubble.
-The cloud was about 20 parsecs (pc), or approximately 65 light-years (ly) across, while the fragments were roughly 1 pc (~3.26 ly) across.
+The nebular hypothesis says that the Solar System formed from the gravitational collapse of a fragment of a giant molecular cloud most likely at the edge of a Wolf-Rayet bubble.
+However it was not a direct collapse as the internal pressure of the cloud keeps it up.
+Instead collapses must have been triggered by internal or external forces such as the bipolar outflows of young stars or supernova explosions.
+The cloud was about 20 parsecs (pc), or approximately 65 light-years (ly) across, while the fragments of this cloud were roughly 1 pc (~3.26 ly) across.
 The further collapse of the fragments led to the formation of dense cores 0.01–0.1 parsec (2,000–20,000 AU) in size.
-One of these collapsing fragments (known as the presolar nebula) formed what became the Solar System.
+One of these collapsing fragments (known as the presolar nebula) formed what would become the Solar System.
 The composition of this region with a mass just over that of the Sun was about the same as that of the Sun today, with hydrogen, along with helium and trace amounts of lithium produced by Big Bang nucleosynthesis, forming about 98% of its mass.
 The remaining 2% of the mass consisted of heavier elements that were created by nucleosynthesis in earlier generations of stars.
 Late in the life of these stars, they ejected heavier elements into the interstellar medium.
 Some scientists have given the name Coatlicue to a hypothetical star that went supernova and created the presolar nebula.

+Based on statistics, the Sun was most likely born along side many other stars in a star cluster numbering from a few tens of stars to a few thousand.
+There are two types of clusters which the Sun could have been born into: a rich or poor-cluster.
+Rich clusters similar to the Orion Nebula contain many hot, massive stars those would have produced UV and X-rays.
+Poor clusters are embedded deep within molecular clouds and contain no nearby massive stars.
+If the Sun was born in a rich-cluster, its disk would have been truncated to only ~50 AU unless it was located on the outskirts of cluster.
+However the Solar System contains distant objects such as the dwarf planet Sedna making this scenario unlikely.